Omicron could become dominant in some European countries by next week, officials predict

-That echoes the latest update from the U.K. Health Security Agency, which has high confidence that omicron has a growth advantage over delta and estimates that, spreading at its current rate, it will become dominant throughout Britain by mid-December, with more than a million infections by the end of the month.
+That echoes the latest update from the U.K. Health Security Agency, which has high confidence that omicron has a growth advantage over delta and estimates that, spreading at its current rate, it will become dominant in Britain by mid-December, with more than a million infections by the end of the month.

 In Denmark, too, omicron on its current trajectory could become dominant by “the end of next week,” said Mads Albertsen, a professor at Aalborg University.

 The sense is that Britain and Denmark aren’t standouts.
 Rather, they are tracking and modeling the spread especially carefully, and what they’re reporting may reflect what’s emerging elsewhere in Europe.
-And since so often during the pandemic Europe has served as as preview of what’s to come in the United States, U.S. officials are watching closely, as well.
+And since so often during the pandemic Europe has served as a preview of what’s to come in the United States, U.S. officials are watching closely, as well.

 Epidemiologists already know omicron has spread rapidly in South Africa — the earliest sample of the variant identified there was from the first week of November, and it was dominant within a month.

-But South Africa had fairly low levels of coronavirus when omicron emerged, meaning it didn’t take much for the new variant to prevail.
+But South Africa had fairly low levels of the coronavirus when omicron emerged, meaning it didn’t take much for the new variant to prevail.
 Also, only a quarter of people in South Africa have been fully vaccinated.
 Europe offers a truer test of whether omicron can beat out delta in places where the majority of people are vaccinated.

-The latest sobering reports suggest omicron indeed spreads more easily, possibly in relation to a suite of mutations to its “spike protein.”

 Key questions remain open, including about the severity of illness it causes and the extent to which extent vaccines will continue to provide protection.